nhatho89/LairShare/readme/backend.md

 ## Database

-PostgreSQL RDBMS is a must for Heroku.
+PostgreSQL Relational Database Management System is a must for Heroku.

 ## Dependencies

-Other notable dependencies include:
+Other dependencies include:

 - Google Maps API for location services
 - BCrypt for password-salting and hashing for a secure authentication system